 According to the Mayo Clinic, people who have arthritis or other conditions that make brushing difficult, like children with developing motor skills, benefit most from electric toothbrushes.
 Since the head is spinning or pulsing, it does some scrubbing for these people who may not be able to put pressure on every tooth in their mouth manually.
 Other advantages include:

-- Colgate suggest electric toothbrushes can make brushing more fun for kids who don't like to brush their teeth.
+- Experts from Colgate suggest electric toothbrushes can make brushing more fun for kids who don't like to brush their teeth.
 Features like favorite characters, lights and songs make the toothbrush seem more exciting.